bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Sturm_Rudolf/">Rudolf Sturm</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Loyd/">Humphrey Lloyd</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Loyd/">Samuel Loyd</a>
-: An Irish applied mathematician who worked on conical refraction and geomagnetism.
+: An American amateur mathematician best known for his invention of puzzles as well as chess problems.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Johnson_Woolsey/">Woolsey Johnson</a>